web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 $otherObjectManager = new OtherObjectManager();
 $tagObjectManager = new TagObjectManager();
 $decoder = new Decoder($tagObjectManager, $otherObjectManager);

+// The token binding handler
+$tokenBindnigHandler = new TokenBindingNotSupportedHandler();

 // Attestation Statement Support Manager
 $attestationStatementSupportManager = new AttestationStatementSupportManager();